-The number of cancer screening tests received by women through the CDC National Breast and Cervical Cancer Early Detection Program declined by 87% for breast cancer during April 2020 compared with previous five-year averages.
+The number of cancer screening tests received by women through the CDC National Breast and Cervical Cancer Early Detection Program declined by 87% during April 2020 compared with previous five-year averages.
 Additional data from Epic Health Research Network – which collected numbers from 60 healthcare organizations representing 10 million women – found about 50% of women scheduled for a routine mammogram missed their appointments and 25% of women postponed care for breast cancer symptoms, resulting in delayed diagnoses and treatment.

 Changing Barriers to Care

-Your patients face a host of both external and internal barriers that keep them from scheduling and showing up for mammogram appointments — barriers that can change unexpectedly.
+Your patients face a host of external and internal barriers that keep them from scheduling and showing up for mammogram appointments — barriers that can change unexpectedly.

-Dynamically addressing each person’s specific barriers and communicating uniquely via their preferred communication channel is paramount to move each person towards critical preventive screenings.
+Dynamically addressing each person’s specific barriers and communicating uniquely via their preferred communication channel is paramount to moving each person towards critical preventive screenings.
 The delays in care due to the pandemic have created even more urgency.

-Research published in the March 29, 2021 issue of the Journal of the National Cancer Institute shared preliminary results from University of Wisconsin Cancer Intervention and Surveillance Modeling Network (CISNET).
+Research published in the March 29, 2021 issue of the Journal of the National Cancer Institute shared preliminary results from the University of Wisconsin Cancer Intervention and Surveillance Modeling Network (CISNET).
 Their breast cancer model estimated that 75% fewer screenings over six months, and a six-month delay in diagnosis for one-third of women with an abnormal result or clinical symptoms, would result in over 5,000 excessive breast cancer deaths (a 1% increase) in the United States between 2020 and 2030.